 Additional Content

-Our structure-function studies on oncogenic RAS mutants and RAS complexes with various effectors and regulators (GAPs and trafficking proteins) have provided new structural and functional insights into RAS biology.
-Structural work on RAS, RAF, and PI3K in complex with small molecules has played a significant role in multiple ongoing drug discovery projects with cCRADA (Contractor Cooperative Research and Development Agreements) partners.
+Our structure-function studies on oncogenic RAS mutants and RAS complexes with various effectors and regulators (GAPs and trafficking proteins) have provided significant structural and functional insights into RAS biology.

 Additional Content